Wonders of the Dead Sea

 • Nearby attractions like the Baptism Resort, Safi Crafts Resort, and the Museum of the Lowest Spot on Earth offer cultural and religious experiences that enhance the area’s appeal.

-On the border between occupied Palestine and Jordan, about 80 kilometers from the city of Tel al-Rabie (present-day Tel Aviv), lies one of the most unique natural wonders in the world: the Dead Sea, a sea that has been a tourist attraction for centuries due to its deep blue waters and mysterious and beautiful landscapes.
-In fact, the Dead Sea coastline stretches for 400 kilometers, offering visitors magnificent views of white sandy beaches and rugged mountains.
+On the border between occupied Palestine and Jordan, about 80 kilometers from the city of Tel Aviv, lies one of the world’s most remarkable natural wonders: the Dead Sea.
+It has been a tourist attraction for centuries thanks to its deep blue waters and striking landscapes.
+In fact, the Dead Sea’s coastline stretches for 400 kilometers, offering visitors sweeping views of white sandy shores and rugged mountains.

 Why is the Dead Sea so special?